Preparing Aussie talent acquisition teams for AI through gamification

 Recently, Good Things Australia announced the launch of 10 AI hubs across lower socioeconomic areas around Australia.

-“We want people to have the skills they need to participate in the future of work, and have already seen incredible stories of people learning about AI and then using their new skills to successfully apply for jobs,” Wilson said.
+“We want people to have the skills they need to participate in the future of work, and have already seen incredible stories of people learning about AI and then using their new skills to successfully apply for jobs,” Wilson added.

 RELATED TERMS